MicrosoftDocs/customer-insights/ci-docs/audience-insights/data-sources.md

 ## Add data from on-premises data sources

-Ingesting data from on-premises data sources in audience insights is supported based on Microsoft Power Platform dataflows.
+Ingesting data from on-premises data sources is supported based on Microsoft Power Platform dataflows.
 You can enable Dataflows in Customer Insights by [providing the Microsoft Dataverse environment URL](create-environment.md) when setting up the environment.

 Data sources that are created after associating a Dataverse environment with Customer Insights use [Power Platform dataflows](/power-query/dataflows/overview-dataflows-across-power-platform-dynamics-365) by default.
 Dataflows support on-premises connectivity using the data gateway.
 You can remove and recreate data sources that existed before a Dataverse environment was associated [using on-premises data gateways](/data-integration/gateway/service-gateway-app).